Princess of Power (album): Promotion and release

-Princess of Power was independently released on 6 June 2025; it was available worldwide for compact discs (CDs), digital download, streaming, and on vinyl records.
-(Note: Diamandis gave an exclusive license for Princess of Power, distributed through music company BMG Rights Management.)
+Princess of Power was independently released on 6 June 2025; (Note: Diamandis gave an exclusive license for Princess of Power, distributed through music company BMG Rights Management, as a partnership.) it was available worldwide for compact discs (CDs), digital download, streaming, and on vinyl records.
 This marked Marina's first self-released studio album since her acoustic extended play Froot (2015).
-A music video for "I <3 You" was also released the same day.
+To further promote her project, a music video for "I <3 You" was also released the same day; she had also performed the song live for television programme The Tonight Show Starring Jimmy Fallon.
 Three days later, Marina revealed her sixth concert tour of the same name and was embarked this year, from September to November, visiting arenas in North America.
 The tour was either supported by Australian singer Mallrat or American duo Coco and Clair Clair on selected dates.
+A charity fundraiser was made, where one U.S. dollar from each ticket sold will be donated through nonprofit organizations: the Trevor Project and the American Near East Refugee Aid.

 A deluxe edition was released on 24 October, this included four scrapped songs, alongside a remix version of "Everybody Knows I'm Sad" with a guest appearance from British singer Absolutely.
 Shortly after, Marina added dates for the tour on 26 October for the United Kingdom, from May to June 2026, which is soon to be supported by American rapper Princess Nokia and Canadian singer Mikayla Geier.
+Further tour dates were made again on 17 November, especially for Mexico, Argentina, Chile, Colombia, and Brazil.
+Marina also announced on 8 December that she is scheduled to perform in three cities from Australia.